 On November 24, 2012, Celine Dion performed this song in duet with Michel Sardou during the TV special "Céline Dion : le grand show" broadcasted on the French channel France 2.

-(2007) The upcoming album 'We All Love Ennio Morricone,' a tribute to the legendary composer of over 400 film soundtracks, features a new Celine recording.
+(2007) The song was recorded on September 9, 2006 in Las Vegas and appeared on the album 'We All Love Ennio Morricone' released in 2007, a tribute to the legendary composer of over 400 film soundtracks.
 Composed by Maestro Morricone for 'Once Upon a Time In America', with brand new lyrics by Alan and Marilyn Bergman written especially for this release, "I Knew I Loved You" is the perfect ballad for Valentines Day and beyond.
-The CD is also scheduled to be released in the following countries: Germany and Austria - Feb 23, Switzerland - Feb 26, Korea - Feb 22, U.K. - Feb 19, Taiwan - Mar 1.
-Other regions will be releasing the album as well.

 (2005) (Featuring various artists) The song, Come together now, written by Sharon Stone, Damon Sharpe, MarkFeist, and Denise Rich, was inspired by the magnitude of human suffering and tragedy that touched so many lives after the tsunami disaster in December 2004.
 In the wake of Hurricane Katrina in the USA in August 2005, the song has been used as a combined effort to raise funds for the two global tragedies.
 The following artists have participated: Celine Dion, The Game, Joss Stone, John Legend, Wyclef Jean, Mya, JoJo, Rueben Studdard, Patti Labelle, Gavin Degraw, Anthony Hamilton, Natalie Cole, Stacie Orrico, Kelly Price, Chingy, Jesse Macartney, The Backstreet Boys, Aaron Carter, Anthony Hamilton, Angie Stone, Lee Ryanand Glenn Lewis.
 The track was being produced by Mark J. Feist and Damon Sharpe (Destiny's Child, Jennifer Lopez, Mya.)
 Top musicians have offered their time to play on the track: Steve Lukather on guitar, Abe Laborial, Jr. on drums and Greg Phillinganes on acoustic grand piano.
 The strings were arranged and conducted by Bill Meyers.
 The song was mixed by legendary mix engineer Jon Gass.
 The song is released on Monday, October 17, 2005 during a press conference in Hollywood.